How to Upgrade API Version

 Make sure to check your application’s API Version on the configure tab of your application’s dashboard:

 Each new WePay API version introduces changes that may break your API call request code.
-Before you upgrade to a new version of the WePay API, you should look through the List of WePay API Versions for information on breaking changes that you might have to consider in your code.
+Before you upgrade to a new version of the WePay API, you should look through the Change Log for information on breaking changes that you might have to consider in your code.

 Upgrade to new API Version